 People.
-I?m fascinated (and often baffled) by the majority individual within contemporary society – the ?everyday person?.
-The decisions they make/the decisions they don?t.
+I’m fascinated (and often baffled) by the majority individual within contemporary society – the everyday person.
+The decisions we make/the decisions we don’t.
 Take commuters for example… When do you see a commuter smiling?
-I often sit on a train scribbling these people; intrigued by the fact that 9.9/10 wish they were going anywhere else other than ?work?.
+I often sit on a train scribbling these people; intrigued by the fact that 9.9/10 wish they were going anywhere else other than work.

 Work.
-I view ?work? as a crucial and fundamental aspect of our existence however I believe that its purpose is often distracted by a misguided version of value (typically monetary).
-Why is its? purpose predominantly directed towards ?making a living? (and a killing for ?the powers that be?), rather than towards positively contributing to society and caring for our beautiful planet, and the people and animals within it?
-Not even rocket science to fix.
+I view work as a crucial and fundamental aspect of our existence however I believe that its purpose is often distracted by a misguided version of value (typically monetary).
+Why is its purpose predominantly directed towards making a ‘living’, rather than towards positively contributing to society and caring for our beautiful planet, and the people and animals within it.
+Doesn’t feel like rocket science to fix it.
 We were never supposed to be sat at a desk with the world continuing to spin outside the office.

 How would you describe the art scene in your area?

 I recently moved my studio from London back to my hometown, Stroud (Gloucestershire).
-Although it’s a relatively quirky town, the art-specific scene is pretty sparse – but that doesn?t really matter to me.
-A little while back, I consciously stopped spending time trying to get into ?the scene?/looking at other artists work so that I could focus on creating art that comes entirely from myself.
+Although it’s a relatively quirky town, the art-specific scene is pretty sparse – but that doesn’t really matter to me.
+A little while back, I consciously stopped spending time trying to get into ‘the scene’/looking at other artists work so that I could focus on creating art that comes entirely from myself.
 I simply need to express myself, and that comes from me alone.
-I’m more productive now than ever and I believe my work?s becoming more and more unique as a result.
+I’m more productive now than ever and I believe my work’s becoming more and more unique (and authentic) as a result.

 Distancing myself from the work of other artists, I now primarily learn from my own (old and new) paintings in the studio – and images from the archives.
-This ensures that my work and style constantly evolves with nothing but an authentic and personal perspective – in terms of subject matter, mark making, colour palette, composition – blah blah.
+This ensures that my work and style constantly evolves with nothing but an authentic and personal perspective – in terms of subject matter, mark making, colour palette, composition – etc etc.

-That’s not to say that I’m not interested in the work of others (quite the contrary) – more that I try to separate that from my own practice.
+That’s not to say that I’m not interested in the work of others (quite the contrary) – more that I try to separate that from my own practice to avoid subconscious borrowing.

 In your opinion what does art mean in contemporary culture?

-It?s a global voice.
+It’s a global voice.
 It’s importance and significance is underestimated in my opinion; and often swept aside by those with power (who unfortunately often happen to be people who aren’t qualified to make decisions around its cultural stake and value).
-For example, council leaders possess the decision as to what street art remains and which gets removed?
+For example, council leaders possess the decision as to what street art remains and which gets removed.
 Unfortunately art often ends up in the hands of those who don’t understand it.
 Rarely do you find a teenager strolling through a hostile gallery – leaving work in the outdoors as a key source for creative influence outside of school.
 I’m a big fan of street art due to its integrity in creation.
-Most street art is created purely out of passion; which can be pretty inspiring.
+Sheer passion.

 I believe that art in its truest form has the power to change the world (for the better).
 It can be used as a visual language to bring awareness to issues within society and offer a visual voice to which anyone can understand regardless of language.
 With unsettling social landscapes like Brexit (zzzzzzzz), art can provide an alternative language that can help pull our colourful multicultural society together – rather than instigating a divide.
 Great Britain without art is pretty grey from my point of view.